 Go on a quest to find quirky, fun photos with unexpected backstories.
 And make a point of searching your archives regularly for fodder to save for a rainy day.
 Once you start exploring, you’ll come across plenty of ideas.

-Look for: Odd or novelty objects with a unique story behind them; old photographs; old advertisements; products that didn’t make it (and why!)—anything can be an inspiration for a social campaign if you have an open mind.
+Look for: Odd or novelty objects with a unique story behind them; old photographs; old advertisements; and products that didn’t make it (and why!)—anything can be an inspiration for a social campaign if you have an open mind.

 The Bottom Line